s-AVE/MySQL-Assignment/README.md

 ## 1. **Multi-table Analysis**
 There are two ways to combine multiple tables into a single table for analysis:
-- **JOIN** add related columns from one table to another, based on common columns.
+- `JOIN` add related columns from one table to another, based on common columns.
-- **UNION** stacks the rows from multiple tables with the same column structure.
+- `UNION` stacks the rows from multiple tables with the same column structure.

 Use **JOIN** to combine two tables based on common values in a column(s)
 - The tables must have at least one column with matching values
-- Basic JOIN options include INNER JOIN, LEFT JOIN, RIGHT JOIN, and FULL OUTER JOIN.
+- Basic JOIN options include `INNER JOIN`, `LEFT JOIN`, `RIGHT JOIN`, and `FULL OUTER JOIN`.

 Use a **UNION** to **stack multiple tables** or queries on top of one another
 - **UNION removes duplicate values**, while **UNION ALL retains them**